mantoni/hub.js/docs/documentation.md

 });
 ```

-#### Error handler
+The error event is a "catch all" handler that will cause the hub instance to

-This is a "catch all" handler that will cause the hub instance to never throw.
+never throw:

 ```js
 hub.on('error', function (err) {